Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Numerical results

+\textbf{Local changes at the tissue scale.} In a pure DA scenario, there is no volumetric growth, i.e., $\ten{F}^\text{g} = \ten{I}$ and $\det\ten{F}^\text{g} = \hat{v} = 1$.
+Consequently, the change in collagen partial density matches the change in collagen mass.
+In contrast, myocyte partial density remains unchanged.
+Locally, the elastic fiber stretch initially rises during the first six weeks, and then plateaus once collagen degradation reaches its final value.

-\textbf{Global changes at the organ scale}.
-Changes in the microstructure lead to geometrical changes at the organ level, as shown in Figure~\ref{fig:collagen-driven} (right).
-Globally, an increase in the end-diastolic stretch translates to a higher EDV, see Figure~\ref{fig:collagen-driven} (\textit{organ level} first and second plot).
-Over nineteen weeks of G\&R, LV cavity volume, $\Delta V_{\text{cav}}$, increases from 2.4\% to 12.3\%, corresponding to the limiting cases of 25\% and 85\% collagen degradation, respectively.
-No significant changes are observed in the sphericity index for collagen-driven G\&R, suggesting that collagen degradation alone, which is prescribed uniformly in all directions, does not induce a change in LV phenotype, with sphericity index SI values remaining around 0.4 throughout G\&R, as illustrated in Figure~\ref{fig:collagen-driven} (bottom-right).
-Following the time course of collagen degradation, most of the changes occur within the first six weeks, with the higher value of the incremental $\Delta V_\text{inc}$ of 3.3\% in the first week, for the case of maximum degradation.
-The resulting LV geometry at the end of G\&R is displayed in Figure \ref{fig:collagen-driven} for each simulated case.
-Elastic stretches vary transmurally across the LV wall, showing higher values at the endocardial surface, and increase further with greater collagen mass loss, as shown in Figure~\ref{fig:collagen-driven stretch}.
+\textbf{Global changes at the organ scale.} Changes in the tissue microstructure can affect the loaded ventricular geometry at the organ level.
+Globally, an increase in the end-diastolic stretch translates to a higher EDV.
+In response to VO, the LV cavity volume increases from 2.4 to 12.3\%, corresponding to 25 and 85\% of collagen degradation, respectively, during the first 19 weeks of compensated VO-induced G\&R. The sphericity index remains unaltered, with $\text{SI} \sim 0.4$.
+The results suggest that homogeneous collagen degradation across all fiber orientations does not drive any appreciable change in LV phenotype towards an eccentric pattern.
+Following the course of collagen degradation, most significant changes occur within the first six weeks, with the incremental change in cavity volume reaching a maximum value of 3.3\% in the first week for $\hat{m}_\text{c,min}=0.15$.
+The resulting LV geometry at the end of G\&R in Week 19 is provided in Fig. \ref{fig:collagen-driven-stretch}.
+Elastic stretches vary transmurally, showing higher values at the endocardial surface.
+Their peak value increases with larger collagen mass loss.